ynori7/go-vin/README.md

 ```

 ### TODO
-- The model year is currently only retrieved for North American VINs.
+- The model year is currently only reliable for North American VINs.
+It will still be parsed for others, but
-    For all others the year will be zero.
+it's not certain whether they follow any convention or not.